dmytri/node-operetta/README.md

 });
 </pre>

-We use the parameters method to tell Operetta some things about our parameters, first we pass a list of options, i.e. [['-D','--database'], this gives the long and short form of the option, then we give a description.
+We use the parameters function to tell Operetta some things about our parameters, first we pass a list of options, i.e. ['-D','--database'], this gives the long and short form of the option, then we give a description.

 Now, we get the follow values: